rkristelijn/dhtmlx-json-node/README.md

 To create this we need basic understanding of the events of the grid.

-I've added all available eventhandlers that are mentioned in the documentation.
-Because of the various number of agruments, some need to return something and the lack of mention of the eventname, I needed to add all the events separately.
+I've added all available event-handlers that are mentioned in the documentation.
+Because of the various number of arguments, some need to return something and the lack of mention of the event-name, I needed to add all the events separately.

 Create a new file